Find Affordable College Courses

 Lexington, KY

 University of Kentucky did quite well in this year’s ranking of the best places for agricultural economics and business students to get a master’s degree.
 It came in at #9 on the list.
-Located in the city of Lexington, UK is a public school with a very large student population.
+Located in the large city of Lexington, UK is a public school with a fairly large student population.

 Full Agricultural Economics & Business at University of Kentucky Report